rethinkdb/rethinkdb-rs/api/ruby/writing-data/insert.md

 The optional arguments are:

 - `durability`: possible values are `hard` and `soft`.
 This option will override the table or query's durability setting (set in [run](/api/ruby/run/)).
-In soft durability mode RethinkDB will acknowledge the write immediately after receiving it, but before the write has been committed to disk.
+In soft durability mode Rethink_dB will acknowledge the write immediately after receiving and caching it, but before the write has been committed to disk.
-- `return_vals`: if set to `true` and in case of a single insert/upsert, the inserted/updated document will be returned.
+- `return_vals`: if set to `true` when a single document is given, return `old_val` and `new_val` keys with the old value of the document (or `nil` on an insert) and the new value.
-- `upsert`: when set to `true`, performs a [replace](/api/ruby/replace/) if a document with the same primary key exists.
+- `conflict`: Determine handling of inserting documents with the same primary key as existing entries.
+Possible values are `"error"`, `"replace"` or `"update"`.
+    - `"error"`: Do not insert the new document and record the conflict as an error.
+This is the default.
+    - `"replace"`: [Replace](/api/ruby/replace/) the old document in its entirety with the new one.
+    - `"update"`: [Update](/api/ruby/update/) fields of the old document with fields from the new one.

 Insert returns an object that contains the following attributes:

-- `inserted`: the number of documents that were successfully inserted.
+- `inserted`: the number of documents successfully inserted.
-- `replaced`: the number of documents that were updated when upsert is used.
+- `replaced`: the number of documents updated when `conflict` is set to `"replace"` or `"update"`.
-- `unchanged`: the number of documents that would have been modified, except that the new value was the same as the old value when doing an upsert.
+- `unchanged`: the number of documents whose fields are identical to existing documents with the same primary key when `conflict` is set to `"replace"` or `"update"`.
 - `errors`: the number of errors encountered while performing the insert.
 - `first_error`: If errors were encountered, contains the text of the first error.
 - `deleted` and `skipped`: 0 for an insert operation.
-- `generated_keys`: a list of generated primary keys in case the primary keys for some documents were missing (capped to 100000).
+- `generated_keys`: a list of generated primary keys for inserted documents whose primary keys were not specified (capped to 100,000).
 - `warnings`: if the field `generated_keys` is truncated, you will get the warning _"Too many generated keys (&lt;X&gt;), array truncated to 100000."_.
 - `old_val`: if `return_vals` is set to `true`, contains `nil`.
 - `new_val`: if `return_vals` is set to `true`, contains the inserted/updated document.

 __Example:__ Insert a document into the table `posts`.